hdmjack/sass-media-queries/readme.md

 * The buffers are directly referenced in modern.scss and legacy.scss, instead of being wrapped in classes

-* Referecing empty buffers is not currently supported, so buffers should be commented out or deleted from the modern.scss and legacy.scss if they are unused.
+* Referecing empty buffers is not currently supported, so buffers should be commented out or deleted from the modern.scss and legacy.scss if they are unused

 #Sample Component CSS